openode-io/openode-www/public/documentation/platform/env_vars.md

     openode env

-*Note that the stored variables overrides the variables in .env files.*
+*Note that the stored variables override the variables in .env files.*

 ## Dockerfile ENV